 In a nutshell, our mentors are there to help our classes run smoothly, to inspire the girls to engage with technology and to encourage them to consider a career in the sector, using their expert industry knowledge.

-InnovateHer programmes are usually 8 weeks long, for 2 hours a week in a school environment.
-All our mentors are trained and have DBS checks in place.
+All our mentors are trained by us and have DBS checks in place.

-You will be helping girls aged 12-16 learn new digital and technical skills.
+You will be helping girls aged 13-16 learn new digital and technical skills.
 We engage with two mentors per programme; the lead tutor will prepare for the sessions and deliver them each week, using our content resources.
-The supporting mentors role is to help the lead tutor deliver the sessions and circulate around the room, giving advice and guidance to those who need it.
+The supporting mentors role is to help the lead tutor deliver the sessions, giving advice and guidance to those who need it.

 The idea that particular jobs or interests are for girls and others for boys is false.
 One of the most important and lasting ways to challenge that is to empower and encourage girls – to reinforce a different idea: that they are the ones to decide what they do, where they go, with their lives.